-Although translation is one of the oldest professions in the world, translation had long been considered a supporting service or secondary profession, particularly in Arab World.
+Although translation is one of the oldest professions in the world, translation had long been considered a supporting service.
+Or secondary profession, particularly in the Arab World.
 “It is widely felt in many places that there is a lack of respect for translators” (Schäffner 1998).
 Translation has been seen as an academic discipline and most people confuse it with language learning.
 Translators are now still struggling to be accepted by other disciplines as expert intercultural communicators.

 The first citation of Arabic legal translation was in 1271 B.C. in Old Egypt when the Egyptian–Hittite Peace Treaty was translated (Soriano Barabino, 2006).
 In ancient times, translation was restricted to agreements and treaties as literacy was so rare.
 The Islamic Conquests in the 7th century was a milestone for Arabic translation in general.
 And legal translation in particular as translation became essential to rule the new counties and cultures that were conquered.
 Major works (including legal works and Quran) were translated by an Arabic translator.
 It has become one of the most important positions at the Court of Islamic State.
 However, there is not much research tracing the history of Arabic legal translation that we can provide in this article.

 Since the 14th century, legal and administrative systems appeared due to growing population mobility, and civil registers were created to record births, deaths, marriages, and other registers.
 To record title deeds, ownership transfer, legacy limitation…etc. Therefore, the need to translate the documents issued by state institutions has increased.
 Moreover, the accreditation of a legal translator became crucial to guarantee the accuracy and reliability of translated documents to be used by state institutions for all purposes.